 - How does Painter for house want to get paid?

 - Can I set a fixed date for the painting?

 - Before hiring a painter, ask – can you put your offer in writing?

 - Check all legally

-If the house painter admits that he uses green tape, reject him straight away before hiring a painting service.
+If the painter admits that he uses green tape, reject him straight away before hiring them.
 Real painters have a nimble touch.
 They don’t need tape to prevent smudging.
 They won’t waste time applying tape for decoupage at the junction of two colors or to protect surfaces.